KrishnaKabi04/artificial_intelligence/eight_puzzle/Readme.md

-The search_wrapper.py can be used to call the main script puzzle_search.
-Following parameters can be modified in config file **"run_samples.ini"**
+The search_wrapper.py can be used to call the main script puzzle_search. \n Following parameters can be modified in config file **"run_samples.ini"**

     limit: Number of iterations to run before declaring failure